A Reader writes:

 He said the initial smell was strong, but has no symptoms and loves the comfort for his martial-arts damaged back.

-He also trusts the government, holds long positions in the stock market, and often disregards my health advice.
+He also trusts the government, holds long positions while the stock market tanks, and often disregards my health advice.

 Reports of outgassing fumes and polyurethane allergies are legion, with a long list of symptoms that subside when not using the Tempur-Pedics.